djcloudking/terraform-projects/First resource/Terraform Basics.md

 ### Commands

-- Terraform init
+- Terraform init: initializes the Terraform working directory, downloading any necessary provider plugins.

-- Terraform plan
+- Terraform plan: displays a plan of the changes it's going to make.
+Review the plan and type "yes" when prompted to apply it.

-- Terraform apply
+- Terraform apply: create the AWS resources defined in your Terraform configuration.

-- Terraform destroy
+- Terraform destroy: remove the resources created by Terraform.

 ### Variables